USA Judo

 USA Judo (officially known as United States Judo, Inc.) is a non-profit organization which represents all areas of U.S. judo practitioners, including athletes, coaches, referees and others.
 The organization is managed by a staff of seven at the USA Judo National Office which is located at the U.S. Olympic Training Center in Colorado Springs, Colorado.
+Yosh Uchida became the newly elected President of US Judo Inc in 1996.
 Keith Bryant was the CEO/Executive Director of USA Judo as of August 2016.
 Mark C. Hill replaced Lance Nading as Board President in 2017.